-In March 2022, Georgian power plants generated 1,077 mln. kWh of electricity (Figure 1).
-This represents a 63% increase in total generation, compared to the previous year (in March 2021, the total generation was 661 mln. kWh).
+In February 2023, Georgian power plants generated 987 mln. kWh of electricity.
+This represents an 11% increase in the total generation compared to the previous year (in February 2022, the total generation was 890 mln. kWh).

-In February 2022, Georgian power plants generated 890 mln. kWh of electricity (Figure 1).
-This represents a 29% increase in total generation, compared to the previous year (in February 2021, the total generation was 692 mln. kWh).
-The increase in generation on a yearly basis comes from the increase of 34% and 24% in thermal and hydropower generation, respectively, more than offsetting the 7% decline in wind power generation.
+In 2022, Georgian power plants generated 14,247 mln. kWh of electricity, record high generation for a single year.
+This represents a 13% increase in total generation, compared to the previous year (in 2021, total generation was 12,645 mln. kWh).